 You can stroll around the garden during the day or visit at night.
 Art exhibitions are placed throughout the garden and the combination of autumn leaves and art creates a fascinating scene of nature and art.

-Nighttime illumination is held from November 19. to December 11.
+Nighttime illumination is held on specific days from November 18th to December 3rd.

 Shirotori Garden Autumn Leaves